CarlosCD/cant_wait/README.md

 - jruby
 - Rubinius

-The gem may work just fine with a Ruby flavors/version not listed above.
+The gem may work just fine with a Ruby flavors/versions not listed above.

 See the development documentation for more details.

-## Usage

-In the file <tt>config/database.yml<tt /> of the Rails application, indicate a timeout in milliseconds for each environment:

-    production:
-      adapter: postgresql
-      timeout: 180_000  # 3 minutes
-      ...

-Then restart the application to establish the new database settings.

 ## Development / Contributing